Dure: History

-Although the historical origin of the dure should go backward considerably, it began during the Joseon Dynasty with a systematic look that was passed down to modern Korean universities.
-The dure was established as the Yiang Act(移秧法) of the Joseon Dynasty began in earnest.
+Although the historical origin of the dure should go backward considerably, it began during the Joseon period with a systematic look that was passed down to modern Korean universities.
+The dure system was established under the Yiang Act (移秧法).
 As the Yiang Act was fully enforced, it was necessary to secure a large amount of labor at one time.
-And It was a joint labor organization called Dure.

 The Yiang Act was a breakthrough method of farming that allowed the removal of the defective mother to increase productivity and make the plantation work However, the Yiang Act required collective and short-term labor.
 Collective planting had to take place during the spring and intensive labor was needed for the herbicide work.
 Since planting and gimaegi (weeding) were often performed simultaneously, the labor force was needed intensively in a short period of time during the spring and summer.
 Clearly, the Yiang Act has resulted in a decrease in labor and an increase in output, but the amount and intensity of unit-hour labor required to be put in have rather increased.
 Thus, in rural areas, the Dure organization, which organises the peasant culture and supplies the necessary labor, will inevitably emerge.

 The extinction of the dure can be divided into the extinction of the end of Japanese colonial rule, the immediate extinction of liberation, the end of the Korean War, the disappearance of the 50s, the disappearance of the 60s, and the disappearance of the late 70s.
 The largest number of dure have disappeared from the end of the Japanese colonial rule until right after the Korean War.
 At the end of Japanese colonial rule, the dure disappeared due to forced labor, public delivery, and rural decomposition.
 It was widely practiced after liberation, but the war-torn society has led to the disappearance of the majority of the dure.
-Remaining dure continued into the '50s and then largely disappeared as industrialization began.
+Remaining dure continued into the 1950s and then largely disappeared as Korea rapidly industrialized.
 In some cases, it may have been extended late, but it is very rare.